Network Infrastructure Challenges for Global Livestream Operations

 | Product Showcase | 1080P | 30fps | 15Mbps | 30Mbps |

-Stream bitrate is not constant.
-When the visual scene changes rapidly (host showcasing products, switching cameras), instantaneous bitrate can spike to 2-3x the average.
-If your bandwidth barely meets the minimum, these peak moments produce pixelation, stuttering, or disconnection.
+Livestream encoding bitrate is not a constant output.
+When visual content changes rapidly — showcasing product details, switching camera angles — instantaneous bitrate can spike to 2-3x the average.
+If bandwidth capacity only meets average demand, these peak moments result in quality degradation or stream interruption.

 Recommended ISPs by Region: